 This enables data compression in the SSH connection: data sent by the server is compressed before sending, and decompressed at the client end.
 Likewise, data sent by PuTTY to the server is compressed first and the server decompresses it at the other end.
 This can help make the most of a low-bandwidth connection.

-This allows you to select whether you would prefer to use SSH protocol version 1 or version 2, and whether to permit falling back to the other version.
+This allows you to select whether to use SSH protocol version 2 or the older version 1.

 The controls in this box allow you to configure PuTTY to reuse an existing SSH connection, where possible.